-- Widespread - Openly practiced - Well-known among students or employees reputation of a department, person, etc. - Occurring in public spaces (more likely to be pervasive) - Frequency of the conduct is often a variable in assessing pervasiveness (look to intensity and duration) - Unreasonable interference with school or job - A "gauntlet of sexual abuse" Meritor v.
-Vinson, 477 U.S. 57 (1986)
+- Widespread - Openly practiced; occurring in public spaces - Well-known among students or employees reputation of a department, person, etc. - Frequency, intensity, and duration of the conduct - Unreasonable interference with school or job - A "gauntlet of sexual abuse" Meritor v.
+Vinson, 477 U.S. 57 (1986) - Incidents occurring in concert or with regularity are more likely to be considered pervasive - Consider the specific circumstances and facts